 Explore secondary causes of ketosis because ingestion of isopropanol will cause ketosis without acidosis.
 Include diabetic ketoacidosis, alcoholic ketoacidosis, starvation ketosis, and other toxic alcohol ingestions in the differential.

-The management of isopropanol toxicity is best done with a multidisciplinary team that includes a nephrologist, intensivist, emergency department physician, nurse practitioner, hematologist and poison control.
+The management of isopropanol toxicity is best done with an interprofessional team that includes a nephrologist, intensivist, emergency department physician, nurse practitioner, hematologist, specialty-trained nurse, and poison control involving a toxicology trained physician or pharmacist.
 The key is to hydrate the patient and promote diuresis.
 Lactic acidosis usually reverses with hydration.
 A few patients may require ICU admission for monitoring of neurovitals.
-The prognosis for most patients is excellent.
+The specialty-trained pharmacist and toxicologist need to assist in the coordination of care and advice to avoid untoward consequences and provide appropriate education.
+The prognosis for most patients is excellent with an interdisplinary team approach.
 (Level V)

 |||Abo T,Yuki T,Xu R,Araki D,Takahashi Y,Sakaguchi H,Itagaki H, Expansion of the applicability domain for highly volatile substances on the Short Time Exposure test method and the predictive performance in assessing eye irritation potential.
 The Journal of toxicological sciences.
 2018; [PubMed PMID: 29973473]|